Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Introduction

 As an alternative to pulse shaping of scintillator signals, \cite{guo2005study} predicted dispensing with analog processing and using fast ADC conversion followed by software waveform fitting.
-By eliminating pulse shaping, the peaking time can be much shorter, significantly reducing pile-up.
-In current commercial pulse processors this partially came to fruition: while peak shaping is still being used, it is typically performed with digital filters in the frequency domain \cite{gatti1990optimum}, reducing costs while taking advantage of current field-programmable gate arrays (FPGAs).

-However, computing power, memory, storage and data transfer rates continue to improve, making it likely that pulse processing will continue to transition towards full software processing (taking advantage of increasing computation resources and fulfilling the promise of largely avoiding pulse pile-up).
-An added advantage is providing timestamps for individual photons which allows measuring coincidence in multiple detectors \cite{guo2005study}, or position information with pulsed sources, while enabling high rates of detection.
-Some photon pile-up will still occur (photons arriving at very short time intervals, or at pulsed sources).
+By eliminating pulse shaping, the rise time can be much shorter, significantly reducing pile-up.
+Pile-up pulses can be fitted in real time with a fixed, expected pulse shape \cite{scoullar2011real}; pulse shape variation results in significant residuals and rejection \cite{scoullar2011real}.
+This approach yields energy and time-of-arrival of individual photons in multi-pulse pile-up while enabling higher rates of detection (e.g., $\approx \SI{190}{\kilo\count\per\second}$ with $\SI{10}{\percent}$ rejection) \cite{scoullar2011real}.

-For SDDs, different drift times result in different amounts of diffusion, and consequently, different peaking times.
-In the absence of peak shaping, these differences in peaking times are significant.
-We show that the signal, peak height and shaping times are interrelated; variation in peaking times of individual pulses must be taken into account in a function fit for optimal energy resolution in the absence of peak shaping.
+For SDDs, different drift times result in different amounts of diffusion, and consequently, different rise times.
+In the absence of pulse shaping, these differences in rise times are significant.
+We show that the signal amplitude (i.e., proportional to the detected energy and obtained from fitting with the pulse function), rise time and pulse height are interrelated; variation in rise times of individual pulses must be taken into account in a function fit for optimal energy resolution in the absence of pulse shaping.
+With this approach, pulse rejection is not necessary, and we achieve a pulse separation of $\approx\SI{730}{\nano\second}$ (corresponding to $\approx\SI{1.4}{\mega\count\per\second}$).

+Computing power, memory, storage and data transfer rates continue to improve, making it likely that pulse processing will continue to transition towards full software processing (taking advantage of increasing computation resources and fulfilling the promise of largely avoiding pulse pile-up).